 - Healthcare administrator job description

 A healthcare administrator’s role touches upon all the above in their day-to-day work.
 They must be trained in health care management basics and all relevant organizational and business basics.
 Two skillsets crucial to healthcare administration are providing effective leadership and making good business decisions for healthcare settings.
-The above are the top responsibilities that every healthcare administrator performs.
+The above are the top responsibilities that healthcare administrators perform.
 However, their jobs include a lot of other responsibilities.
 A quick overview:

 - Managing staff within a facility or department